 Following “The Americans” and “Tyrant”, Schmidt joined Marc Abraham’s Hank Williams biopic, I Saw the Light, which starred Tom Hiddleston and Elizabeth Olsen.
 One day after wrapping, Schmidt joined Cinemax’s exorcism drama, “Outcast”, from “The Walking Dead”’s executive producer Robert Kirkman.
 Schmidt stars as Megan Holter, opposite Patrick Fugit, Phil Glenister and Reg E. Cathey.
 While filming the first season of “Outcast”, Schmidt took a quick break to shoot scenes with John Krasinski in Michael Bay’s 13 Hours: the Secret Soldiers of Benghazi.

 “Outcast”’s second season premieres on Cinemax in summer of 2018.

-Best known for her role as Jack Huston's paramour 'Julia' on BOARDWALK EMPIRE, she began her career under Tony award-winning director Anthony Page in the national Broadway tour of Who's Afraid of Virginia Woolf? with Kathleen Turner and Bill Irwin.
-Numerous stage turns Off-Broadway and on Broadway include the world premieres of Be a Good Little Widow (Ars Nova) and Jailbait (Cherry Lane - Cherry Pit), Eugene O'Neill's Beyond the Horizon (Irish Rep Theatre), the Broadway production of Come Back, Little Sheba (MTC), and The Master Builder opposite John Turturro (BAM).
+Early in her career, Schmidt worked under Tony award-winning director Anthony Page in the National Broadway tour of Edward Albee's Who's Afraid of Virginia Woolf?, starring Kathleen Turner and Bill Irwin.
+Numerous stage turns Off-Broadway and on Broadway followed: world premieres of Be a Good Little Widow (Ars Nova) and Jailbait (Cherry Lane - Cherry Pit), Eugene O'Neill's Beyond the Horizon (Irish Rep Theatre), and the Broadway production of Come Back, Little Sheba (MTC), among others.